 I don’t buy the “annuals prefer bacteria, perennials prefer fungi” mantra, since I’ve seen nothing in published literature to support it.
 In fact, it’s well known that many annuals, including vegetable crops, are mycorrhizal, so I think this whole “bacterial soils for vegetables” thing is bunk.
 Basically, all non-grass species are mycorrhizal.

-3. Wood Chips Will Acidify the Soil
+3. Wood Chip Mulch Will Acidify the Soil (False)

 As the wood chips are decomposing, the ph of the chips may be acidic.
 This won’t affect the soil below the mulch, and once the wood chips decompose, the soil it produces will not be acidic.
 There is no scientific research to support the idea that mulches such as wood chips affect soil pH.
 Source.

-Our Problems with Wood Chips
+Our Problems with Wood Chip Gardening

 Mulch too deeply with hay, and you won’t likely have any problems.
 Maybe your soil won’t warm as quickly in the spring, or you’ll have a problem with slugs in a particularly rainy year.